 How can you actually use your hair clippers?
 Are the blades too sharp?
 What guard size should you use?

 Can you injure yourself?
 Mess your hair in a way that’ll look disastrous to people around you?

 Relax.
 Leave the clipper aside for a bit.
-Join us for a friendly guide on how to nail master three clipper haircuts that are timeless.
+Join us for a friendly guide on how to master 3 popular clipper haircuts that are timeless.
 You’ll love the result.

 Clipper haircut #1 – the close cut